eredden/sre-take-home-exercise-python/README.md

 pip install -r requirements.txt
 ```

-In the same directory, you may execute this program by running the following in a command-line interface of your choice with [Python installed](https://wiki.python.org/moin/BeginnersGuide/Download) and on the PATH:
+Once you navigate down to the `src` directory, you may execute this program by running the following in a command-line interface of your choice with [Python installed](https://wiki.python.org/moin/BeginnersGuide/Download) and on the PATH:
 ```
 python monitor.py <config_file_path>
 ```